-The homes of the royal family members have always provided a certain level of fascination - and now, you can visit one of them yourself, right from the comfort of your own home.
+The homes of the royal family members have always provided a certain level of fascination - and now, we're taking a look at the London residence of Prince Charles and the Duchess of Cornwall.

 Where does Prince Charles live?

-The Prince of Wales has allowed Google Arts and Culture to take 360-degree imagery of the inside of his home of 40 years, in order to allow the public to take a look at Charles’ extensive art collection in his luxury home.
-The tour, created to mark his 70th birthday, allows users to look inside the royal’s garden room, dining room, library, entrance hall, the corridor, and the Lancaster and Morning room.
+The Prince of Wales has allowed Google Arts and Culture to take 360-degree imagery of the inside of his home of 40 years, in order to allow the public to take a look at the extensive royal art collection in his luxury home.
+The tour, created to mark his 70th birthday in 2018, allows users to look inside the royal's garden room, dining room, library, entrance hall, the corridor, and the Lancaster and Morning room.

 Julian also said, "So when we received the invitation to develop the site for the prince he was honoured and I think fascinated by what could be done for the charities more than anything else, but also understood to share things like the artwork in Clarence House."